-During fiscal 2019, our Board held four meetings and committees of our Board held a total of five meetings.
-During fiscal 2019, each of our directors attended 100% of the aggregate number of meetings of our Board and of all committees of which the director was a member.
+During fiscal 2020, our Board held five meetings and committees of our Board held a total of seven meetings.
+In addition, our Board engaged in supplemental discussions with our company's management on a routine basis throughout fiscal 2020 to remain apprised of our operations and liquidity in light of the business challenges we faced as a result of the COVID-19 pandemic.
+During fiscal 2020, each of our directors attended 100% of the aggregate number of meetings of our Board and of all committees of which the director was a member.
 Although we do not have a formal policy requiring attendance by directors at our annual meetings of shareholders, as stated in our Corporate Governance Guidelines, we encourage directors to attend our annual meetings of shareholders.
-In order to help facilitate attendance by our directors, we have traditionally scheduled our annual meetings of shareholders to coincide with the date of a quarterly meeting of our Board.
-All of our directors attended our 2019 annual meeting.
+All of our directors at the time attended our 2020 annual meeting.

 Our Board has a standing Executive Committee, Audit Committee and NC&G Committee.
-The following table identifies the members of each of these committees as of April 17, 2020 and the number of meetings (and actions taken by written consent in lieu of meetings) held by each of these committees during fiscal 2019.
+The following table identifies the members of each of these committees as of April 16, 2021 and the number of meetings (and actions taken by written consent in lieu of meetings) held by each of these committees during fiscal 2020.